NagendranGS/Wenum/README.md

 # What does Wenum🌌 do?

-Checks whether the given domain is active
+Checks whether the given domain is active.
-Nmap for Port Scanning
+Nmap for Port Scanning.
-Subdomains are enumerated
+Subdomains are enumerated.
 Subdomains are filtered based on status codes.
-Dead Subdomains are saved for Subdomain Takeover
+Dead Subdomains are saved for Subdomain Takeover.
 Alive Subdomains are sent for URL and Directory enumeration.
 URLs containing parameters are seperated.